btj/ogp-notes/lecture2part2.md

 	}
 ```

-Java does not allow this, because there would be now way to decide which constructor to use to execute an instance creation expression `new Interval(3, 7)`.
+Java does not allow this, because there would be no way to decide which constructor to use to execute an instance creation expression `new Interval(3, 7)`.
 Java does allow a class to declare multiple constructors, but each constructor must have either a different number of parameters or different parameter types.
 So, one way to add our additional constructor is as follows:

 ```java
 	Interval(int lowerBound, int width, boolean dummy) {